 Jack a Bees are compact size, bold, yet athletic dogs.
 With floppy ears from the Beagle genetics and being a slightly rounder, larger version of the terrier parent.
 Even more so, its tight, smooth coat takes after its Beagle relatives.
 Your pup may have either a cropped tail like the Jack Russell terrier or a longer version like the Beagle parent.

-Common health issues of the Jack a Bee
+Common health issues of a Jack Russell cross Beagle

-The Jack a Bee requires just a balanced maintenance routine.
+The Jack Russell cross Beagle requires just a balanced maintenance routine.
 Grooming a few times a week to keep the coat in tip-top condition and regular nail clipping.
 Certainly, due to their Jack Russell terrier lineage, they’re an energetic dog requiring plenty of playtimes, jogs and long walks.
 You will also discover that this Beagle cross Jack Russell dog loves playing vigorous games like fly-ball and Frisbee.